acgd-webdev-6/web-app-prototype/README.md

 ## Overview

 Throughout the term you’ll be working on teams to make a small web app prototype.
-This—the second, larger—part of the project is to code a seemingly fully functional web application prototype.
+This—the second, larger—part of the project is to design a pattern library and code a seemingly fully functional web application prototype.

 - One team member is the dev lead, they will be the guide, but everybody must contribute.
 - Team contributions should be logged on GitHub for assessment purposes.
 - Follow the standardized Agile Sprint framework.
 - *It does not have to **actually** work, just appear to work.*

-**The ultimate goal is to create a functional prototype that could be handed off to a developer who will hook all the pieces together.** Something that could be reliably user tested with out confusing “it’s not working” looks.
+**The ultimate goal is to create a pattern library & functional prototype that could be handed off to a developer who will hook all the pieces together.** A prototype that could be reliably user tested with out confusing “it’s not working” looks.

 ---

 ## Details

-You’ve already completed the UX component of the project so you already know every screen necessary & how they’ll look responsively on all different screen sizes.
+You’ve already completed the UX component of the project so you already know every screen and component necessary & how they’ll look responsively on all different screen sizes.

+**Start with a pattern library to design & code each component—this works very well on teams because each person can code different components.**

 *It’s up to you & your team to code every necessary piece of functionality.*